 There are three types of waste streams we generate in our Delta greenhouse: organics, recyclables, and landfill waste.
-Our goal is to divert 40% of waste from our greenhouse from landfill by 2021 by recycling and composting, increasing to 80% waste diversion by 2025.
+Our goal is to divert 50% of waste from our greenhouse from landfill in 2022 by recycling and composting, increasing to 80% waste diversion by 2025.
 We currently do not have access to waste data from any of our other facilities.

-We conducted a desktop waste audit, analyzing invoices from our waste haulers to determine overall waste generated at our Delta greenhouse, and what percentage of our waste was recycled and composted.
-In 2021, we generated a total of 273 tonnes of waste (2020 - 325 tonnes).
+In 2022, we generated a total of 239 tonnes of waste, a reduction of 12% (2021 - 273 tonnes).
 We have a recycling program for cardboard, mixed containers and some plastics, and compost all our crop waste.
-In 2021, our waste diversion rate was 53% (2020 - 39%), which was well above the Canadian average of 23% diversion for non-residential waste1.
+In 2022, our waste diversion rate was 56% (2021 - 53%), which was well above the Canadian average of 28% diversion 1.

-We achieved our 2021 goal of over 40% waste diversion, but we will continue to strive for higher rates of waste diversion to meet our longer-term goal of 80% by 2025.
+We are continuing to grow towards our longer-term goal of 80% by 2025.
 We are working closely with our warehousing team to better understand their specific waste streams.
 Using this data, we plan to create an action plan for diverting high-volume or easy-to-divert materials and improving our diversion rate.